Generic Name: Cetirizine hydrochloride

 In four clinical studies in healthy adult males, no clinically significant mean increases in QTc were observed in Cetirizine hydrochloride treated subjects.
 In the first study, a placebo-controlled crossover trial, Cetirizine hydrochloride was given at doses up to 60 mg per day, 6 times the maximum clinical dose, for 1 week, and no significant mean QTc prolongation occurred.
 In the second study, a crossover trial, Cetirizine hydrochloride 20 mg and erythromycin (500 mg every 8 hours) were given alone and in combination.
 There was no significant effect on QTc with the combination or with Cetirizine hydrochloride alone.
 In the third trial, also a crossover study, Cetirizine hydrochloride 20 mg and ketoconazole (400 mg per day) were given alone and in combination.
 Cetirizine hydrochloride caused a mean increase in QTc of 9.1 msec from baseline after 10 days of therapy.
 Ketoconazole also increased QTc by 8.3 msec.
 The combination caused an increase of 17.4 msec, equal to the sum of the individual effects.
 Thus, there was no significant drug interaction on QTc with the combination of Cetirizine hydrochloride and ketoconazole.
 In the fourth study, a placebo-controlled parallel trial, Cetirizine hydrochloride 20 mg was given alone or in combination with azithromycin (500 mg as a single dose on the first day followed by 250 mg once daily).
 There was no significant increase in QTc with Cetirizine hydrochloride 20 mg alone or in combination with azithromycin.

 In a four-week clinical trial in pediatric patients aged 6 to 11 years, results of randomly obtained ECG measurements before treatment and after 2 weeks of treatment showed that Cetirizine hydrochloride 5 or 10 mg did not increase QTc versus placebo.
-In a one week clinical trial (N=86) of Cetirizine hydrochloride oral solution (0.25 mg/kg bid) compared with placebo in pediatric patients 6 to 11 months of age, ECG measurements taken within 3 hours of the last dose did not show any ECG abnormalities or increases in QTc interval in either group compared to baseline assessments.
-Data from other studies where Cetirizine hydrochloride was administered to patients 6-23 months of age were consistent with the findings in this study.
+In a one week clinical trial (N=86) of Cetirizine hydrochloride syrup (0.25 mg/kg bid) compared with placebo in pediatric patients 6 to 11 months of age, ECG measurements taken within 3 hours of the last dose did not show any ECG abnormalities or increases in QTc interval in either group compared to baseline assessments.
+Data from other studies where Cetirizine hydrochloride was administered to patients 6–23 months of age were consistent with the findings in this study.

 The effects of Cetirizine hydrochloride on the QTc interval at doses higher than 10 mg have not been studied in children less than 12 years of age.